galaxyproject/training-material/topics/metagenomics/tutorials/plasmid-metagenomics-nanopore/tutorial.md

 Pervasive use (and misuse) of antibiotics for human disease treatment, as well as for various agricultural purposes, has resulted in the evolution of multidrug resistant (MDR) pathogenic bacteria.
 The [Center for Disease Control estimates](https://www.cdc.gov/drugresistance/) that in the U.S. alone, every year at least 2 million people get an antibiotic-resistant infection, and at least 23,000 people die.
 Antibiotic resistance poses a major public health challenge, and its causes and mitigations are widely studied.

 Plasmids are small DNA molecules within a cell which are physically separated from chromosomal DNA and can replicate independently.
+They are most commonly found as small circular, double-stranded DNA molecules in bacteria.

 ![Depiction of plasmids](../../images/plasmid-metagenomics-nanopore/plasmids.png)